HR0130 – Personnel Files and Release of Information

 - Each campus human resources office shall maintain official personnel files on every employee.

-- Under state law, personnel records are considered public records and may be inspected, extracted, or copied by any citizen of Tennessee during business hours, in accordance with reasonable rules of the office having custody of such records.
+Under state law, personnel records are considered public records and may be inspected, extracted, or copied by any citizen of Tennessee during business hours, in accordance with reasonable rules of the office having custody of such records.
 However, the law provides confidentiality for certain information, and this information should, whenever possible, be redacted from the personnel file prior to public disclosure.
-These records are:
+These records include but are not limited to:

 - Unpublished telephone numbers